We have a coordinator to offer support, an annual conference, a social media channel and information cards for your pocket.

-At the AGSD-UK annual conference, usually on a weekend in October, we welcome people with a GSD7 to the McArdle’s (GSD5) workshop as the conditions are so similar.
+At the AGSD-UK annual conference, we welcome people with a GSD7 to the McArdle’s (GSD5) workshop as the conditions are so similar.
 As the number of diagnosed GSD7 people grows they will no doubt start their own workshop at the conference.

 These workshops usually include a patient-focussed session when we talk about issues we have in common, share experiences and offer each other helpful tips.
 This is an excellent opportunity for people to meet each other; many stay over to get together socially on Saturday evening.

 AGSD-UK benefits advisor Zainib Hussain can help with applications and appeals for benefits such as universal credit, personal independence payment, disability living allowance/child disability payment, employment support allowance and carer’s allowance.

 To discuss what you might be entitled to and for help with any claims, just email

 This is a folding for-page information card for anyone with GSD7.
 It is small enough to fit in a wallet or purse.
 Perhaps keep some on the dashboard of the car, in your desk at work, or in your briefcase or handbag.
 It is a quick way to explain the condition to people.
 The cards are credit card size.

 The card is useful for those who get challenged over using disabled parking bays, or just want to explain their situation to someone they meet.
 That person can then keep the card and, should they wish, look up more information using the link to the website.

 The blue section on front and back has a short explanation of the condition.
 The white section on the back has some pointers on the sort of assistance that might be needed.
 On the inside the card has guidance on what to do in event of an episode of rhabdomyolysis.
 It has a brief note for emergency doctors with a space for you to write in a name and/or phone number of a doctor who should be contacted in the event of an emergency.